+For this reason, many investors choose to invest in an American Gold IRA as an alternative to traditional gold mining.
 Chronic exposure to mercury can cause fatigue, weight loss, tremors, and changes in behavior. .
 Dirty gold mining has devastated landscapes, polluted water supplies and contributed to the destruction of vital ecosystems.
 Cyanide, mercury and other toxic substances are regularly released into the environment due to the extraction of dirty gold.

 In many countries, elemental mercury is used in artisanal and small-scale gold mining.
 Mercury mixes with gold-containing materials, forming an amalgam of mercury and gold that is then heated, vaporizing the mercury to obtain gold.
 Current methods for gold recovery involve the use of highly poisonous cyanides, which often leads to environmental pollution.
 Nearly all gold mining companies use this toxic gold leaching process to sequester the precious metal.